ockertbotha/java-dev-on-ubuntu/README.md

 ![](images/screenshots/06-1-GithubFirstCloneHTTP.png?raw=true)

-From the **Git Repositories** view we opened earlier click on the *'Clone a Git repository'* link this will open the *'Clone Git Repository'* window, paste the URL we copied from *'Github'* into the URI field the rest of the underlined fields automatically populate after the paste, but check that they match the values below.
+From the **Git Repositories** view we opened earlier click on the *'Clone a Git repository'* link this will open the *'Clone Git Repository'* window, paste the URL we copied from *'GitHub'* into the URI field the rest of the underlined fields automatically populate after the paste, but check that they match the values below.
 For this type of *'Clone'* we won't need any authentication and you may click *'Next'*.
 ![](images/screenshots/07-EgitSourceSetting.png?raw=true)